 Intended learning outcomes

 On completion of the subject students will demonstrate knowledge of:

-- the relationships between genetic, biological, neurological, cognitive, affective, interpersonal, social and cultural aspects of development
+- the relationships between genetic, environmental, neurological, cognitive, behavioural, and cultural aspects of development

 On completion of the subject students will have developed skills to: